rednaxelbr/rnx-pgdiff/README.md

 # rnx-pgdiff - PostgreSQL diff tool

-This tool connects to 2 databases (master and slave), reverse-engineer their database structures and, with the --exec parameter, executes DDL commands on the slave to make them equal.
+This tool connects to 2 databases (master and slave), reverse-engineer their database structures and, when used with the --exec parameter, executes DDL commands on the slave to make them equal.

 DDL commands supported: